RudolfHK/portfolio/README.md

 # portfolio
-This is a portfolio about my person
+This is a portfolio about me